Screen Shot 2020-04-23 at 1.54.41 PM.png

 You could do that, but that’s not really what the game is about.
 It’s not about winning.
 In fact, there is no winning.
 It’s simply about consciously sharing the here and now with other curious and engaged people.
 And anyway, being bumped is an opportunity to become *even more* present, so don’t hold back!

-Sounds kinda boring / heavy / uncomfortable / weird / daunting / woo / what-have-you.
+Sounds kinda boring / heavy / uncomfortable / weird / daunting / woo.

 Yup!
 It can be.
 But locking yourself in the present moment with others can also feel intimate, comforting, and nothing short of transformative.
 Patience is key to see what will unfold.
 A boring first 15 minutes can lead to an amazing last 45 minutes.
 Even a full hour of “boring” promises to yield something worthwhile.